balena-io-modules/node-balena-lint/README.md

 ==========

-`resin-lint` is a linter based on [coffeelint](https://github.com/clutchski/coffeelint), [coffeescope2](https://github.com/za-creature/coffeescope) and [tslint](https://palantir.github.io/tslint/) that detects style errors based on Resin.io coding guidelines.
+`resin-lint` is a linter based on [coffeelint](https://github.com/clutchski/coffeelint), [coffeescope2](https://github.com/za-creature/coffeescope), [tslint](https://palantir.github.io/tslint/) and [prettier](https://github.com/prettier/prettier) to detect style errors based on Resin.io coding guidelines.

 Overview
 --------

-`resin-lint` uses Resin's `coffeelint.json` and `tslint.json`.
+`resin-lint` uses Resin's `coffeelint.json`, `tslint.json` and `.prettierrc`.
 If a `coffeelint.json` or `tslint.json` is found in the to-be-linted project directory or its parents then the rules found in it will override the default `resin-lint` ones.
 Another way to to override the default resin-lint rules is by specifying a configuration file with the `-f` parameter.

+## Typescript

 By default, only `.coffee` files will be linted. `.ts` and `.tsx` files can be linted by using the `--typescript` parameter.

+## Prettier

+You can reference the prettier configuration file to your consumer project from `./config/.prettierrc`.
+You can disable the prettier format checks by using the `--no-prettier` parameter.

 Usage
 -----